A Local’s Guide to Paris’ Arrondissements

 If you are looking for a residential arrondissement, Paris 15 is the place to go.
 Located in the southwest of Paris, the 15th Arrondissement is the largest in the city and also the most populated.

-Definitely a family district, very quiet, and with no big-name sites or a special charm, Paris 15 is for us too far from everything.
+Paris 15 is definitely a family district.
+It is very quiet, with no big-name sites or a special charm, and too far from everything for me.

 MAIN SIGHTS: Musée Bourdelle, Tour Montparnasse.